JetBrains/xodus/environment/readme.md

 ```
 The methods `Environment.computeInTransaction()` and `Environment.computeInReadonlyTransaction()` let you compute and return a result in a transaction.

-To execute a `TransactionalExecutable` or compute a `TransactionalComputable` in an exlusive transaction, use the `Environment.executeInExclusiveTransaction()` and `Environment.computeInExclusiveTransaction()` methods.
+To execute a `TransactionalExecutable` or compute a `TransactionalComputable` in an exclusive transaction, use the `Environment.executeInExclusiveTransaction()` and `Environment.computeInExclusiveTransaction()` methods.

 ## ByteIterables